flame-engine/flame/doc/widgets.md

 # Widgets

-One cool feature when developing games with Flutter is the ability to use Flutter's extensive toolset for building UIs, Flame tries to expand on that by introducing widgets that are made with games in mind.
+One advantage when developing games with Flutter is the ability to use Flutter's extensive toolset for building UIs, Flame tries to expand on that by introducing widgets that are made with games in mind.

 Here you can find all the available widgets provided by Flame.